-Successful applicants will each devote a minimum of 2 full-time weeks to their projects (or the equivalent; e.g., 4 half-time weeks), although many projects may take longer than this and it is important that students propose a length of time that is sufficient to accomplish their stated objectives.
+Successful applicants will each devote a minimum of 2 full-time weeks (80 hours) to their projects (or the equivalent, e.g., 4 half-time weeks), although many projects may take longer than this and it is important that students propose a length of time that is sufficient to accomplish their stated objectives.
 Each successful applicant will receive a stipend of $1,000.
 Because the stipend is intended to buy the student's time for two weeks, applicants are not required to submit detailed project budgets or justify expenses.

-- Students may propose topics that are tied to either their Fall 2012 or Spring 2013 courses, but all projects must be specifically tied to one or more of the courses they have taken.
+- Students may propose topics that are tied to either their Fall 2016 or Spring 2017 courses, but all projects must be specifically tied to one or more of the courses they have taken.
 For example, if a student has studied a film made by Alfred Hitchcock in a freshman seminar, he or she may propose to conduct a comprehensive study of all of the films made by that director.
 Similarly, if a student has studied volcanoes, or a specific statistical technique, environmental regulation, or religious practice in a freshman course, he or she may propose a project that extends or builds on this experience.
 The key criteria here are "extends or builds on": for example, a student who has not studied Japanese art in a freshman course may not propose a project on this subject for this scholarship.
 Please note that travel is not required.

 - Each successful applicant must :

 a) spend a minimum of two full weeks on their research

 b) post a brief abstract of the Monroe project to the Freshman Monroe Research blog

 c) post a minimum of three additional entries to the Freshman Monroe Research blog throughout the course of the research during the summer, the last of which will be a summary of your research